galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 # Ab-initio predictors second training

 To get better results, we are going to perform a second training of SNAP and Augustus, and then run Maker for a third (final) time.
-Experience shows that no more than two rounds of training is needed to get the best results from the ab-initio predictors. ***TODO: ref + put it at the end?***

 > ### {% icon hands_on %} Hands-on: Task description
 >